 Molly Breeskin was born and raised in Colorado but lived in New Orleans and Buenos Aires before moving to New York in 2010.
 She has been at Big Beach since 2011, when she started on the film side as Peter Saraf’s assistant.
 She has worked on a number of Big Beach’s films, including Our Idiot Brother, Safety Not Guaranteed, The Kings of Summer and Me Him Her.
 While interning for Artists Public Domain prior to landing at Big Beach, she assisted on the film Another Earth, winner of the 2011 Sundance Special Jury Prize.
 In July 2014, Molly joined in the formation of Big Beach TV as its Creative Executive.

 Joshua is an MFA graduate of the creative producing program at Columbia University.
 Before joining the team at Big Beach, he found early success producing short films and digital content.
 Not only has his collection of produced shorts screened throughout the world, but Day 39, a war-based drama, was nominated for a Student Academy Award and was showcased at the Champs-Élysées Film Festival where it garnered an Audience Award nomination.
-He’s almost as proud of that as he is of his one-eyed rescue pug, Odin (@odin_pug on instagram).
+He’s almost as proud of that as he is of his one-eyed rescue pug, Odin (instagram: @odin_pug).
 At Big Beach, his credits include work on Jeff Nichols’ Loving, Max Landis’ directorial debut Me Him Her, and Weinstein Company release 3 Generations.
 Currently, he’s supervising post production on the upcoming film Puzzle, directed by Marc Turtletaub and written by Oscar-nominated screenwriter Oren Moverman.
 Joshua looks forward to every day at Big Beach, so that he can add more exciting things to his bio.

 Zach Vargas Sullivan